 Diminished femoral pulses.

 Tissue loss (ulceration, gangrene) or rest pain.

-Occlusive atherosclerotic lesions developing in the extremities, or peripheral arterial disease (PAD), is evidence of a systemic atherosclerotic process.
-The prevalence of PAD is 30% in patients who are 50 years old patients who have either diabetes mellitus or a history of tobacco use or in patients who are 70 years old without those risk factors.
+Occlusive atherosclerotic lesions developing in the extremities, or peripheral artery disease (PAD), is evidence of a systemic atherosclerotic process.
+The prevalence of PAD is 30% in patients who are 50 years old, patients who have either diabetes mellitus or a history of tobacco use, or in patients who are 70 years old without those risk factors.
 Pathologic changes of atherosclerosis may be diffuse, but flow-limiting stenoses occur segmentally.
 In the lower extremities, they classically occur in three anatomic segments: the aortoiliac segment (eFigure 12–1), femoral-popliteal segment, and the infrapopliteal or tibial segment of the arterial tree.
 Lesions in the distal aorta and proximal common iliac arteries classically occur in white male smokers aged 50–60 years.
 Disease progression may lead to complete occlusion of one or both common iliac arteries, which can precipitate occlusion of the entire abdominal aorta to the level of the renal arteries.

 Magnetic resonance angiography showing atherosclerotic occlusive disease of the aortoiliac segment.
 The vessels proximally and distally are relatively unaffected.